microsoft/datashaper/javascript/react/docs/react.api.md

 // @public (undocumented)
 export function useHandleZipUpload(onUpdateSteps?: (steps: Step[]) => void, onUpdateTables?: (tables: TableContainer[]) => void): () => void;

-// Warning: (ae-missing-release-tag) "useIncrementingColumnColorScale" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function useIncrementingColumnColorScale(meta?: TableMetadata): () => string;

 // Warning: (ae-missing-release-tag) "useLoadTable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)